The Mobile Usability report shows which pages in your property have usability problems when viewed on mobile devices.

-- Error means that the page is below a minimum mobile usability level.
+- Not usable means that the page is below a minimum mobile usability level.
 If a page is in Error state, it will be listed in the details page for every mobile usability issue that affects it.

-- Valid state means that the page meets a minimum mobile usability level, although it might still have some mobile usability issues, which won't be attributed to the page in this report.
+- Usable state means that the page meets a minimum mobile usability level, although it might still have some mobile usability issues, which won't be attributed to the page in this report.
 If you want to confirm that a valid page is entirely free of mobile usability issues, you must test it using the Mobile-Friendly Test tool.
 To see all your usable pages, click View data about usable pages on the top level page of the report.